 Plant Health Care (PHC)

-Plant Health Care takes the Integrated Pest Management (IPM) pest and disease management approach to a new level by focusing on the individual plant and its growing environment.
-It begins with a thorough site assessment.
-An entire site inventory is taken locating trees and shrubs.
-Their current health status is described and environmental conditions are noted.
-Key trees and shrubs are identified, sources of stress are identified and changes if required are recommended and an annual treatment plan is put into place.
+Plant Health Care takes the Integrated Pest Management (IPM) pest and disease management to a new level by paying special attention to the growing environment.
+Site management begins with a thorough site assessment, both above and below ground.
+A management plan can be simple, based on observations written on field notes taken while walking an area.
+Or by producing a site plan which shows the location of all trees and shrubs.
+Their current health status is described and environmental conditions are also noted.
+When necessary, an annual treatment plan is put into place.

 The same principles of human health management are used in Plant Health Care: